Shanghai eases 2-week shutdown, letting some residents out

 Associated Press

-BEIJING (AP) — Some residents of Shanghai were allowed out of their homes Tuesday as the city of 25 million eased a two-week-old shutdown Tuesday after videos posted online showed what was said to be people who ran out of food breaking into a supermarket and shouting appeals for help.
+BEIJING (AP) — Some residents of Shanghai were allowed out of their homes as the city of 25 million eased a two-week-old shutdown Tuesday after a video posted online showed what was said to be people who ran out of food breaking into a supermarket.

-The number of people who were allowed out wasn’t immediately clear.
-The government said some markets and pharmacies also would reopen.
+About 6.6 million people can go outdoors, but some must stay in their own neighborhoods, the online news outlet The Paper reported, citing city officials.
+The government said some markets and pharmacies would reopen.

+A health official warned Shanghai doesn’t have the virus under control despite easing restrictions.

+“The epidemic is in a period of rapid growth,” said Lei Zhenglong of the National Health Commission at a news conference.
+“Community transmission has not been effectively contained.”

-The abrupt closure of most businesses and orders to stay home left the public fuming about a lack of access to food and medicine.
-People who test positive for the virus have been forced into sprawling temporary quarantine facilities criticized by some as crowded and unsanitary.
+The abrupt closure of most businesses starting March 28 and orders to stay home left the public fuming about lack of access to food and medicine.
+People who test positive for the virus are forced into sprawling temporary quarantine facilities criticized by some as crowded and unsanitary.

-Meanwhile, Washington set up a possible new clash with Beijing by announcing all “non-emergency U.S. government employees” would be withdrawn from its Shanghai Consulate while consular officers would stay.
-The Chinese government complained last week after the State Department said diplomats and their families could leave if they wanted.
+Also Tuesday, the government of Guangzhou, a manufacturing and trading center northwest of Hong Kong, announced a new round of virus testing for its 19 million people.
+Most access to the city was stopped after 27 infections were found Monday.

-The unusual severity of Shanghai’s shutdown starting March 28 appeared to be driven as much by politics as by public health concerns.
+The unusual severity of Shanghai’s shutdown appeared to be driven as much by politics as by public health concerns.

 The struggle in China’s richest city is an embarrassment during a politically sensitive year when President Xi Jinping is expected to try to break with tradition and award himself a third five-year term as leader of the ruling Communist Party.

-China’s case numbers are relatively low, but the ruling party is enforcing a “zero-tolerance” strategy that has suspended access to major cities to isolate every infected person.
-Some local officials were fired after being accused of failing to act aggressively enough.
+China’s case numbers are relatively low, but the ruling party is enforcing a “zero-tolerance” strategy aimed at isolating every case.
+Some officials have been fired for failing to act aggressively enough, which gives others an incentive to impose extreme measures.

 The government reported 24,659 new cases through midnight Monday, including 23,387 with no symptoms.
 That included 23,346 in Shanghai, only 998 of whom had symptoms.